Get Comcast to listen: Your legal options to fight back against Comcast Xfinity

 What you need to do: File an informal complaint against Comcast on the FCC’s public website by following the instructions here.

 What to expect: Your complaint will be posted online in a public database.
 It may be used in setting the FCC’s priorities for regulating companies like Comcast.
-The company may be asked to respond to it.
-You will not necessarily receive an individual response.
+In some high-profile negligence cases, the FCC has the power to levy substantial fines.

 What is it?
 The Better Business Bureau and its local chapters are private organizations that collect and publish complaints against a wide range of companies.
 They are mainly funded by affiliate fees from businesses, and usually offer these business an opportunity to respond to consumer complaints.

 What to expect: This depends on whether the company actively responds to its BBB complaints.
 If it does, you may receive a response directly from them, or via the BBB.
-You may be asked for further documentation or clarification on your complaint.
+You may be asked for further clarification and/or documentation concerning your complaint.
 Ultimately, it is up to Comcast whether they choose to acknowledge and offer compensation for your claim.

-When to try it: Any situation in which you believe Comcast has misled you, violated their contract with you, or violated the law can be pursued through arbitration.
+When to try it: Any action in which you believe Comcast misled you, violated their contract with you, or violated the law can be pursued through binding arbitration.
 Typically claims involve a specific request for how Comcast can fix the situation, which may include financial compensation.
-FairShake will help you pursue claims up to $10,000.

-What you need to do: Fill out our form below, to start your claim against .
+What you need to do: Fill out our form below, to start your claim against Comcast Xfinity .
 Or, for more information on the steps in pursuing an arbitration claim yourself, click here.

 What to expect: For more details about arbitration, click here.
-Or start your claim below and let us help!
+You can also start your claim below and let FairShake help!